Amp Lee

-Anthonia Wayne "Amp" Lee (born October 1, 1971) is an American football coach and former professional running back who played nine seasons in the National Football League.
+Anthonia Wayne "Amp" Lee (born October 1, 1971) is an American former professional football player who was a running back for nine seasons in the National Football League (NFL).
+He played college football for the Florida State Seminoles, earning first-team All-American honors in 1991.
+After his playing career, he was a running back coach in NFL Europe and the United Football League.

 Playing career

-Lee was drafted by the San Francisco 49ers in the second round of the 1992 NFL Draft.
+Lee was drafted by the San Francisco 49ers in the second round of the 1992 NFL draft.
 A 5'11", 200-lb. running back from Florida State University, Lee played in nine NFL seasons from 1992 to 2000.
 His best year as a professional came during the 1995 season as a member of the Minnesota Vikings when he caught 71 receptions.
 In 1997, Lee was named team MVP for the St. Louis Rams.
 He was a part of the Rams' Super Bowl XXXIV winning team.

 Lee caught Joe Montana's final touchdown pass for the 49ers in 1992.